 10 slide carousel post with animated design

-as we keep making posts and interacting with the community, we keep figuring out what works and what doesn’t, and we keep refining our approach to ensure we’re always providing the best we can in every respect.
+As we keep making posts and interacting with the community, we keep figuring out what works and what doesn’t, and we keep refining our approach to ensure we’re always providing the best we can in every respect.
 Details like timing and layout for each platform are crucial.

 At random intervals, we’ll add a little something extra to the mix, like making a Giphy brand account so our fans may utilize IG stickers we produced from scratch.